ClairBerlin/clair-stack/Readme.md

 This repository contains the [docker](https://www.docker.com) setup and all configuration necessary to deploy and run the entire Clair backend.
 Furthermore, this repository includes git submodules for individual applications of the Clair backend, to provide for a seamless development experience.

-We use docker in swarm mode, docker contexts, and `docker stack deploy` ([learn more](https://docs.docker.com/engine/swarm/stack-deploy/)) to deploy the stack defined in `docker-compose.yml` and its extension files `docker-compose.X.yml`.
+We use docker in swarm mode, docker contexts, and `docker stack deploy` ([learn more](https://docs.docker.com/engine/swarm/stack-deploy/)) to deploy the stack defined in `docker-compose.yml` and its extension files `docker-compose.X.yml` ([learn more about extension files](https://docs.docker.com/compose/extends/)).

 The Clair backend consists of several Python applications, some of which share a [PostgreSQL](https://www.postgresql.org) DBMS.
 For ease of development, we packaged the applications proper, the DBMS and the [pgAdmin](https://www.pgadmin.org) database administration service into docker containers, so that the entire setup can be run locally.